 In a separate proceeding, the rail industry had previously challenged as unconstitutional Congress' delegation to Amtrak and the FRA of joint authority to promulgate the PRIIA performance standards.
 On March 23, 2017, the U.S. District Court for the District of Columbia concluded that Section 207 of PRIIA was void and unconstitutional and vacated the performance standards.
 The Government defendants challenged this decision in the U.S. Court of Appeals for the District of Columbia.
-On July 20, 2018, the U.S. Court of Appeals for the District of Columbia Circuit reversed the judgment of the District Court and held that the constitutional defect could be appropriately remedied by severing the arbitration provision in Section 207(d).
+On July 20, 2018, the U.S. Court of Appeals for the District court and held that the constitutional defect could be appropriately remedied by severing the arbitration provision in Section 207(d).
 The U.S. Court of Appeals noted that the aspect of the District Court's decision that vacated the performance standards is final because the Government defendants did not challenge it on appeal.
 On October 24, 2018, the U.S. Court of Appeals denied the rail industry's petition for rehearing.
 On January 22, 2019, the rail industry filed a petition for review with the U.S. Supreme Court.